 What is a pixel?

 A pixel represents a tiny dot on the screen, and each screen contains thousands of individual pixels or more that work together to create the picture across the entire screen.
-CRT TVs are more susceptible to burn-in due to a dead pixel or stuck pixels.
+CRT TVs are more susceptible to burn-in due to dead pixels or stuck pixels.